 Mistakes happen all the time; maybe you entered the wrong school or listed an old address.
 If that happens, don’t fret.
 You can make corrections to some details on your FAFSA form, though there is a deadline.

-If you’re applying for aid for the 2023-24 academic year, you’ll have until Sept.
-14, 2024, to make any changes.
+For the 2023-24 academic year, you will have until September 14, 2024, to make any changes.
 You can do this online by logging into your FSA account and clicking “Make FAFSA corrections” on the “My FAFSA” page.

 You can also print your Student Aid Report (SAR) and write the changes directly into the paper, sign the form and send it by mail to the address listed on your SAR.

 Keep in mind, though, that making changes to your FAFSA will delay its processing time, which could cause you to miss important deadlines regarding institutional aid.
 That’s why you should contact your school’s financial aid office prior to making any changes so it can work with you individually.